martin6336/martin6336.github.io/_posts/2019-11-07-paper_note.md

 ---

-## Divide, Conquer and Combine: Hierarchical Feature Fusion Network with Local and Global Perspectives for Multimodal Affective Computing
+# Divide, Conquer and Combine: Hierarchical Feature Fusion Network with Local and Global Perspectives for Multimodal Affective Computing

 ## career
-- Multimodal machine learning
+- Multi-modal machine learning

 ## problems
 - treats the feature vectors of the modalities as the smallest units and fuse them at holistic level